Pipe Size Chart: A Complete Guide 2025

 Why Choosing the Correct Pipe Size Matters

-Selecting the right pipe size isn’t just about fit — it impacts safety, performance, and cost.
+Selecting the right pipe size is not just about fit — it impacts safety, performance, and cost.

 Flow Rate Efficiency – If the pipe is too small, it restricts flow, increases pressure drop, and causes inefficiency.
 Too large, and it may waste material and cost.